Cloudy Kitchen

 • Add the Sprinkles - They aren't hundreds and thousands biscuits without them!
 I wait a few minutes before adding the sprinkles so that they don't sink.

-FAQ for Hundreds and Thousands Biscuits
+Frequently Asked Questions for Hundreds and Thousands Biscuits

 Can these be made ahead?